Prunus spinosa

 Description

-Prunus spinosa is a large deciduous shrub or small tree growing to Template:Convert tall, with blackish bark and dense, stiff, spiny branches.
-The leaves are oval, Template:Convert long and Template:Convert broad, with a serrated margin.
-The flowers are about Template:Convert in diameter, with five creamy-white petals; they are produced shortly before the leaves in early spring,[1] and are hermaphroditic, and insect-pollinated.
-The fruit, called a "sloe", is a drupe Template:Convert in diameter, black with a purple-blue waxy bloom, ripening in autumn and traditionally harvested – at least in the UK – in October or November, after the first frosts.
-Sloes are thin-fleshed, with a very strongly astringent flavour when fresh.[2]
+Prunus spinosa is a large deciduous shrub or small tree growing to Script error: No such module "convert". tall, with blackish bark and dense, stiff, spiny branches.
+The leaves are oval, Script error: No such module "convert". long and Script error: No such module "convert". broad, with a serrated margin.
+The flowers are about Template:Cvt in diameter, with five creamy-white petals; they are produced shortly before the leaves in early spring,[1] and are hermaphroditic and insect-pollinated.
+The fruit, called a "sloe", is a drupe Script error: No such module "convert". in diameter, black with a purple-blue waxy bloom, ripening in autumn.
+In the United Kingdom, they are traditionally harvested in October or November, after the first frosts, as this makes the skin softer and easier to process for the purposes of making sloe gin.[2]
+Sloes are thin-fleshed, with a very strongly astringent flavour when fresh.[3]
 Its fruit persists for an average of 36.7 days, and bears an average of 1 seed per fruit.
 Fruits average 77.6% water, and their dry weight includes 10.6% carbohydrates and 0.6% lipids.Template:Sfn

-Blackthorn usually grows as a bush but can grow to become a tree to a height of 6 m.
-Its branches usually grow forming a tangle.[3][4]
+Blackthorn usually grows as a bush but can grow to become a tree to a height of Template:Cvt.
+Its branches usually grow forming a tangle.[4][5]

 Prunus spinosa is frequently confused with the related P. cerasifera (cherry plum), particularly in early spring when the latter starts flowering somewhat earlier than P. spinosa.Script error: No such module "Unsubst".
 They can be distinguished by flower colour, pure white in P. spinosa, creamy white in P. cerasifera.
 In addition, the sepals are bent backwards in P. cerasifera, but not in P. spinosa.[6]
 They can be distinguished in winter by the shrubbier habit with stiffer, wider-angled branches of P. spinosa; in summer by the relatively narrower leaves of P. spinosa, more than twice as long as broad;[3][7]Script error: No such module "Unsubst". and in autumn by the colour of the fruit skin purplish black in P. spinosa and yellow or red in P. cerasifera.[8]Template:Rp